 Some people find it helpful to think about why they do the things they do.
 You can think of it as a moment to check in with yourself.
 Ask yourself:

-- What do I like about smoking, overeating, drugs, or drinking?
+- What do I like about smoking, drugs, drinking, or my current eating habits?

 - What are the not-so-good things?